 They brought Sumanapala back from the hospital the next morning and prepared him for the execution.
 However when Mr. Gopallawa learned of the events that transpired the night before, ordered the prison authorities to postpone the execution on grounds of compassion.
 Few days later he announced a presidential pardon and ordered the release of the death raw inmate.

 It’s not clear why the President decided to pardon Sumanapala’s crimes.
 Nevertheless I shared the story because it reminded me of God’s grace.

-The Bible teach that all of us are sinners who deserve God’s wrath and the rightful punishment.
+The Bible teaches that all of us are sinners who deserve God’s wrath and rightful punishment.